roelbertens/scrape_save_search/README.md

     docker build --build-arg city=<value> --build-arg comments=<true/false> -t iens_scraper .
     ```
 3. Run the container that scrapes and saves the output for you in BigQuery.
 The volume mount is
-    optionally and comes in handy if you want the data and logs to be stored locally as well.
+    optional and comes in handy if you want the data and logs to be stored locally as well.
     ```bash
     docker run --name iens_container -v /tmp:/app/dockeroutput iens_scraper
     ```

 ## Architecture

-Below picture gives a high level impression of the setup: running a Python Scrapy webcrawler from a container
+The picture below gives a high level impression of the setup: running a Python Scrapy web crawler from a container
 that outputs JSON, which is then uploaded to BigQuery for storage and analysis.
 The container can be run locally
 or, optionally, in the cloud with Google's Container Engine.